Updated: Jul 7

 “Up next, Miss Jayana Merr – “

 The auditorium was in chaos.
-Massive wooden beams from the ceiling had crashed down onto the stage, taking one of the giant spotlights with them, its shattered glass spraying across the stage as it spun and swung on its cables like an eye-searing pendulum.
+Massive wooden beams from the ceiling had crashed down onto the stage, taking one of the giant spotlights with them.
+Its shattered glass sprayed across the stage as it spun and swung on its cables like an eye-searing pendulum.
 Its blinding swath of light swept across sections of the room, revealing new bits of chaos with every sweep.
 Swing – people stampeding for the doors in the back corner.
 Swing – people rushing through the seats in the front rows.
 Swing – glass like bits of scattered diamonds across the stage.
-Swing – the bleeding leg of a – Oh no.
+Swing – the bleeding leg of a –

-Jay shoved past the panic-stricken Talent Act Coordinator and out onto the stage, heading for the front row where she’d seen the injured person.
+Oh no. Jay shoved past the panic-stricken Talent Act Coordinator and out onto the stage, heading for the front row where she’d seen the injured person.
 She had only gotten a glimpse, but she’d definitely seen blood.
-Please let them be okay, please.
-Let them be okay.
+Please let them be okay.

 “You see what you’ve caused, Jayana?”

-The familiar voice and accompanying laugh made her stumble, nearly losing her balance.
-She steadied her footing and headed for the edge of the stage, her high heels crunching glass with every step.
+The familiar voice and accompanying laugh made Jay stumble.
+She steadied her footing and headed for the edge of the stage, high heels crunching glass with every step.
 “Stop it.
 Go away.
 Stop it!”

 He looked up at her from the ground.
-“I’m stuck,” he said simply.
+“I’m stuck.”

 “I know, I – I’ll try to get you out.”